"Abu Dhabi Pension": 3 steps for employers to comply with the retirement law

 Suhaila Al-Rumaithi, Director of the Employers and Insured Services Sector at the Abu Dhabi Retirement Fund, confirmed that the employers are a key partner in supporting and succeeding the Fund’s plans and projects and turning them into a tangible reality. the retirement.

-Al-Rumaithi mentioned – during her speech in the first episodes of the “Majlis” awareness initiative, which was launched by the fund today, Thursday, as part of its series of Ramadan initiatives, that employers’ compliance with the retirement law in the Emirate of Abu Dhabi requires three simple steps: The first is the registration of citizens at the specified time according to the law (10 working days). from joining the service by the national employee), and paying the contributions on time, in addition to not delaying the submission of the end of service form of the insured to the fund, as the entity must submit it within 15 working days.
+Al-Rumaithi mentioned – during her speech in the first episodes of the “Majlis” awareness initiative, which the Fund launched today as part of its Ramadan initiatives series, that employers’ compliance with the retirement law in the Emirate of Abu Dhabi requires three simple steps: the first is the registration of citizens on time according to the law (10 working days from The citizen employee joining the service), paying the contributions on time, in addition to not delaying the submission of the end of service form of the insured to the fund, as the entity must submit it within 15 working days.
 The employer must also register itself with the fund as soon as a national employee joins it.

 Follow our latest local and sports news and the latest political and economic developments via Google news